This Epilogue vs Willful comparison takes a look at how this two online Wills platforms for Canadians compare.

 Willful will help you create legal documents in minutes.
 It offers legal documents like healthcare power of attorney, last will and testament, finance and property power of attorney and more

 Willful is a competitively-priced service if you’re getting a basic Will as compared to other Will offering services like Epilogue.
-Willful charges a flat fee of $99 to execute a last Will and testament.
+Willful charges a flat fee of $99 to execute a last Will and testament for individuals.

-Willful allows you to make free unlimited changes to your Will.
+Willful allows you to make unlimited changes to your Will for just $19 per year for each individual.
 Once you’ve made your first Will it is stored safely for you in the cloud and ready to be updated whenever there are changes.

 One of the most innovative features of Willful is the opportunity to provide your wishes for pets.
 This can be extremely beneficial in giving you peace of mind that your pet will be taken care of after you’re gone.